 The timing of when we give treats is also important to consider.
 Often inappropriate timing of treats can accidentally lead to rewarding unwanted behaviours and confuse our pets.
 It is important to reward for behaviour we enjoy so time treats carefully and if not during training always ask for a command your pet knows, such as sit, before they receive the treat.

-For more information about any of these points or any concerns you have about treats please make an appointment to see our clinic nurse for a free chat.
+For further information or if you have any concerns you have about giving your pets treats, please call make an appointment to see our clinic nurse for a free chat.